MicroEJ/docs/Trainings/tutorialImproveCodeQuality.rst

 - Prefer using an array for fixed memory usage against dynamic data structure.
 If you do not need the convenience of dynamically allocated types, it is most of the time more efficient (CPU wise) to use arrays.
-Dynamical allocated types tend to check for size and have mechanisms to enlarge on-the-fly the data structure.
+Dynamical allocated types such as collection types tend to check for size and have mechanisms to enlarge on-the-fly the data structure.
 Using an array prevent that but obviously you keep the runtime checks.

 .. code:: java